SWJTUjch/obsidian/Bluetooth/LE Audio/ASCS/ASCS.md

 # Service
 - There shall be no more than one Audio Stream Control Service (ASCS) instance on a server.
 - ASCS shall be a `Primary Service` and the service UUID shall be set to Audio Stream Control
-- ASCS can be instantiated on devices that can accept the establishment of `unicast Audio Streams`.
+- ASCS can be instantiated on devices that can accept the establishment of unicast Audio Streams.

 # Characteristic
 - Sink ASE Characteristic